MixinNetwork/supergroup.mixin.one/README.md

 2. Replace configurations in `config.yaml`, we use PostgreSQL as our database.
 3. `cd web` and exec `npm install`
 4. `cp env.example .env.local`, you can find more document in https://cli.vuejs.org/guide/mode-and-env.html
-5. Replace all configs in `.env.local`
+5. Replace configs in `.env.local`

 ## Run